 About

-In 2004, James Peters launched Pavedwave.org to share a passion for skateboarding distances that had grabbed hold of his every waking moment.
-It was ultimately the endless groove of floating just inches above the ground without ever putting a foot down that screamed at him to be better defined and shared with others.
-Several years of commuting by skateboard had built endurance, Gareth Roe and the Cascade crew taught him the technicalities of pumping a board through slalom courses, and Derek Munson helped him catalyze the two.
-Pavedwave.org soon became the home for “LDP” — Long Distance Pumping.
+From 2004, Pavedwave.org has shared a passion for distance skateboarding and alternative transportation, with a twist.
+The endless groove of floating just inches above the ground on four wheels without ever putting a foot down screamed out to be better defined and shared with others.
+Accidentally, I got physically fit commuting by skateboard, then Gareth Roe and the Cascade slalom crew got me pumping a board through slalom courses, and Derek Munson helped catalyze the two, as we skated and talked the miles clicked away.
+Pavedwave.org became the home for “LDP”, or Long Distance Pumping.
+As the years rolled on, the LDP moniker was adopted to represent Long Distance Pushing as well.

-A small and occasionally organized group from the Pacific Northwest skateboarded to support local MS and cancer marathon fundraisers.
-Even though it seemed like a walk through the park for these guys, very few around the globe were skating marathon distances, and the spectacle drew interest.
-LDP quickly spread worldwide, with tribes from Germany, Holland, and the U.K. building the international community.
+As a small and occasionally organized group from the Pacific Northwest, we skateboarded to support local MS and cancer marathon fundraisers.
+Even though it seemed like a walk through the park for us, very few around the globe were skating marathon distances, and the spectacle drew interest.
+LDP quickly spread worldwide, with tribes from Germany, The Netherlands, and the U.K. building the international community.

-24-hour “Ultraskates” and “LDP” are a couple concepts James added to the skateboarding vernacular, and both focus on an approach to skateboarding that doesn’t mean compromising your body to achieve great distances.
-When it comes to events and competitions, finishing strong, healthy, and injury-free is what we hope to communicate here.
+The 24-hour “Ultraskate” was a concept I brought to the skateboarding vernacular around 2006, focusing on an approach to skateboarding that doesn’t have to mean compromising your body to achieve great distances.
+When it comes to events and competitions, finishing strong, healthy, and injury-free is what I hoped to communicate.
 In more recent years there has been a surge of marathon-length athletic events like Adrenalina that have drawn out the fastest distance talent around the world, where speed actually does matter, and sometimes the stakes for the podium are high.
-What’s encouraging is to see a lot of smart athletes not abusing themselves, but still achieving amazing speeds, alternating between pumping, pushing, and tucking to maximize their efficiency on the course.
+It’s encouraging to see a lot of smart skaters not abusing themselves, but still achieving amazing speeds and distances, alternating between pumping, pushing, paddling, and tucking to maximize their efficiency on the course.

-Racing and competition have been a tangent of sorts for this site in recent years.
-The true “Soul” of Pavedwave.org is still in getting out for the long sunrise or sunset rides down the trails and boardwalks, where the wind has died down and the asphalt waves are flat and endless.
+Racing and competition were an afterthought, a tangent for this site.
+The Soul of Pavedwave.org is less about competition, and more about getting out for the long sunrise or sunset rides down the trails and boardwalks, across cities, counties, states, and continents, where the wind has died down and the asphalt waves are flat and endless.
 Pure bliss on four wheels lies just a few steps outside your door.
+You too might end up replacing your car!

 Pumping and pushing a longboard for miles non-stop isn’t as bloody or death-defying as downhill speedboarding.
 It won’t launch you into the air like a sick pool ride.
 And it takes more endurance than slicing through a few downhill cone runs.

-Try a couple sessions – you might just get hooked.
+But try a few sessions, and you might just get hooked.
 If you surf the forum you’ll see it’s happened many times before!

 =========================================